Jill E. Sommers

-Jill E. Sommers was sworn in as a commissioner of the Commodity Futures Trading Commission on August 8, 2007 to a term that expired April 13, 2009.
+Jill E. Sommers is a former commissioner of the Commodity Futures Trading Commission.
+She was sworn into office on August 8, 2007 to a term that expired April 13, 2009.
 She was nominated on July 20, 2009 by President Barack Obama to serve a five-year second term., and confirmed by the United States Senate on October 8, 2009.

 Commission posts

 Global Markets Advisory Committee

 On February 4, 2008 the commission appointed Sommers to serve as chairman and designated federal official of the Global Markets Advisory Committee, which meets periodically to discuss issues of concern to exchanges, firms, market users and the commission regarding the regulatory challenges of a global marketplace.

 Financial Literacy and Education Commission

 She also serves as the commission designee to the Financial Literacy and Education Commission, which is chaired by the secretary of the treasury and was established to improve the financial literacy and education of U.S. citizens.